Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \subsection{Data discovery for ML tasks}

-Next, we conduct a case study to show that \name can be applied to another application scenario of dataset discovery, i.e. retrieving relevant tables to improve the performance of downstream ML tasks.
+Next, we conduct a case study to show that \name can be applied to another application scenario of dataset discovery, i.e., retrieving relevant tables to improve the performance of downstream ML tasks.
 For this case study, we consider a subset of 78k WDC tables used in the evaluation of \sato~\cite{DBLP:journals/pvldb/ZhangSLHDT20}, from which we collect all the 4,130 tables of at least 50 rows as the data lake tables.
 Among these tables, we find that 25 tables of at least 200 rows contain a numeric column called ``Rating''.
 These 25 tables contain various types of ratings including those for sportsmen, TV shows, US congress members, etc. From these tables, we construct 25 regression tasks with the goal of training an ML model that predicts ``Rating'' as the target column.
 Since the ratings are from different domains, we normalize their values to the range $[0, 1]$.
 More details about the setting can be found in Appendix D.

 For each task, we train a Gradient-Boosted Tree model~\cite{DBLP:conf/kdd/ChenG16} with all non-target columns as features.
 We featurize the textual columns using Sentence Transformers~\cite{DBLP:conf/emnlp/ReimersG19}.
 We split each dataset into training and test sets at a ratio of 4:1.
 Note that the original dataset may not contain informative features.
 Figure \ref{fig:ml_tables} shows such a dataset of US congress members.
-Without useful features, the model only achieves a Mean Squared Error (MSE) of 0.1598.

 To improve the model's performance on these downstream tasks, we leverage \name to retrieve relevant tables from the data lake to join with the datasets (i.e., the query tables) to provide additional features.
 To showcase the effectiveness of \name, we use \name's contextualized column embeddings to retrieve from the data lake table that contains a column having the highest cosine similarity with a non-target column of the query table.
 Finally, we augment the query table by performing a left-join with the retrieved table to ensure that the size of the augmented table stays unchanged.
 We also consider two popular similarity methods for this task, Jaccard and Overlap~\cite{DBLP:conf/sigmod/ZhuDNM19,DBLP:conf/icde/DongT0O21}, as baselines by replacing the cosine similarity scores with the corresponding similarity functions.